matwilso/matwilso.github.io/_posts/gpt-sim.md

 >Imagine video-based GPT-X trained on the entirety of YouTube (cooking videos, DIY, home improvement, exercise, sports, gardening, etc)---a high-fidelity general-purpose prediction model, with generative abilities akin to GPT3, but for videos.
 <br><br>
 What would this enable?
-In robotics and for bringing advances in information tech to the world of atoms?
+In robotics?
+For bringing advances in information tech to the world of atoms more generally?

-Based on recent advances in language modeling---with the incredible capabilities of massively scaled but relatively "dumb" approaches trained to predict the next token (GPT3)---powerful video prediction does not seem too far off.
+Based on recent advances in language modeling---with the incredible capabilities of massively scaled but relatively "dumb" approaches trained to predict the next token---powerful video prediction doesn't seem too far off.
-It's maybe not immediate, due to compute costs, necessary improvements in arches, training, etc., but it's definitely on our horizon.
+Maybe not immediate, due to compute costs, necessary improvements in arches, training, etc., but it's definitely on our horizon.

-Once we do create a general video prediction model, we are then a small step away from a general physics simulator.
+Once we do create a general video prediction model, that puts us a small step away from a general physics simulator.
 In video prediction, you feed the model a "prompt" video and the model tells you what is going to happen next.
 If that video happens to depict a physical system, like a free-falling object, then your model will happen to simulate physics by predicting what is going to happen to that object.